Have questions? We're here.

 Day 2: Ushuaia | Embarkation

-This morning, enjoy breakfast and check out.
-Ensure your cabin luggage is fitted with cabin tags clearly labeled with your name and cabin number.
-Take your cabin luggage to the hotel reception, before, or at check-out.
-Your luggage will be stored and transferred directly to the port for clearance, to be placed in your cabin ahead of your arrival on board.
-Keep any valuables or personal items with you throughout the day.
+Start the morning with breakfast and check-out.
+Ensure cabin luggage bears tags clearly labeled with your name and cabin number.
+Please deliver luggage to the hotel reception prior to or upon check-out.
+Luggage is then stored and transferred directly to the port for clearance and placement in your cabin.
+Keep all valuables and personal items on your person throughout the day.

 Day 3-4: Drake Passage Crossing

-As you commence the Drake Passage crossing, make the most of your time getting comfortable with the motions of the sea.
-The expedition team prepares you for your first landing with important wildlife guidelines and biosecurity procedures and starts our lecture program to help you learn more about Antarctica’s history, wildlife, and environment.
+As you commence the Drake Passage crossing, you make the most of your time getting comfortable with the motions of the sea.
+The expedition team prepare you for your first landing with important wildlife guidelines and biosecurity procedures and start your lecture program to help you learn more about Antarctica’s history, wildlife and environment.

-Once you arrive, the western side of the Antarctic Peninsula and the South Shetland Islands are yours to explore, and you have a host of choices available to us.
-Because you are so far south, you will experience approximately 18-24 hours of daylight and the days can be as busy as you wish.
+Once your arrive, the western side of the Antarctic Peninsula and the South Shetland Islands are yours to explore, and you have a host of choices available.
+Because you are so far south, experience approximately 18-24 hours of daylight and the days can be as busy as you wish.

-You will want to rug up before joining Zodiac cruises along spectacular ice cliffs or among grounded icebergs, keeping watch for whales, seals and porpoising penguins.
-Zodiacs will also transport you from the ship to land, where you can visit penguin rookeries, discover historic huts and explore some of your favorite spots along the peninsula.
+Rug up before joining Zodiac cruises along spectacular ice cliffs or among grounded icebergs, keeping watch for whales, seals and porpoising penguins.
+Zodiacs will also transport you from the ship to land, where you can visit penguin rookeries, discover historic huts and explore some favorite spots along the peninsula.

-As you approach Frei Base on King George Island, it is time to farewell Antarctica and our amazing adventure before boarding our flight (approximately one hour and forty-five minutes) to Punta Arenas, Chile.
+As you approach Frei Base on King George Island, it is time to farewell Antarctica and your amazing adventure before boarding your flight (approximately one hour and forty-five minutes) to Punta Arenas, Chile.
 There is time for reflection and discussion about what you have seen and experienced.
+Become an ambassador for Antarctica telling your family, friends and colleagues about your journey to this magical place, advocating for its conservation and preservation so that they might one day visit the region to experience what you have been lucky to see and do here.

-At Punta Arenas airport, you will be transferred to your group hotel for an overnight stay.
+In Punta Arenas airport, transfer to your group hotel for an overnight stay.

 • 1 Breakfast

-After breakfast, bid a fond farewell to your fellow travelers as we continue our onward journeys, hopefully with a newfound sense of the immense power of nature.
+After breakfast, bid a fond farewell to your fellow travelers as you continue your onward journeys, hopefully with a newfound sense of the immense power of nature (breakfast included).
 A transfer to the airport is included in the voyage fare.

 Ship/Hotel